9 kitchen utensils you don’t actually need (and what to use instead)

 Getting stocked up on kitchen stuff for uni?
 Don't waste your cash on these kitchen tools that have easy (and way cheaper!) alternatives...

-Figuring out what you will and won't need for the kitchen when moving into a new pad can be a bit of a nightmare.
-Particularly when you have no idea what your new flatmates will be bringing along with them – you could end up with three of everything if you're not careful!
+Figuring out what you will and won't need for the kitchen when moving into a new house can be a bit of a nightmare.
+This is particularly the case when you have no idea what your new flatmates will bring with them.
+You could end up with three of everything if you're not careful.

-Whilst there's loads of guidance out there to help you work out what to bring to with you to uni, there's little warning about what not to waste your cash on.
+Whilst there's loads of guidance out there to help you work out what to bring to university, there's little warning about what not to waste your cash on.